ABOUT

 Research

-Group is actively engaged in research focused on two main directions:
+The group is actively engaged in research focused on two main directions:

-• Molecular mechanisms of innate yeast Saccharomyces viruses;
+- Molecular mechanisms of innate yeast Saccharomyces viruses

 Methods

-European Cooperation in Science and Technology (COST) activity CA17103: “Delivery of antisense RNA therapeutics (DARTER)” (P-COST-20-3).
-2020-2022.
+European Cooperation in Science and Technology (COST) activity CA17103: “Delivery of antisense RNA therapeutics (DARTER)”, P-COST-20-3, 2020-2022.

-EU Horizon 2020 Research and Innovation Program Project “Sonic Drilling coupled with Automated Mineralogy and chemistry On-Line-On-Mine-Real-Time” (SOLSA) (2016-2020).
+EU Horizon 2020 Research and Innovation Program: “Sonic drilling coupled with automated mineralogy and chemistry On-Line-On-Mine-Real-Time (SOLSA)”, 2016-2020.

 Molecular mechanisms of resistance to anticancer treatment